jdrestre/holberton-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 ---

 ## Description
-Repository to study the following Topic: Web stack debugging #0 >Apache problem
+Repository to study the following Topic: Web stack debugging #0 >Apache start

 ## Task Project
 ---
 File Name|Task Name|Task Description
 ---|---|---
+[0-give_me_a_page](/0-give_me_a_page)|0.
+Give me a page!|n this first debugging project, you will need to get Apache to run on the container and to return a page containing Hello Holberton when querying the root of it.

 ---